davidpablocohn/openrvdas-docs/_docs/display_widgets.md

 _Much of this document is deprecated.
 The sections following this one all refer to OpenRVDAS-native displays, enabled on the browser side by either D3 or HighCharts-based widgets.
-For maintainability and future expansion, we recommend that users focus on InfluxDB/Grafana-based displays, as described in the document [Grafana/InfluxDB-based Displays with OpenRVDAS](/grafana_displays/)._
+For maintainability and future expansion, we recommend that users focus on InfluxDB/Grafana-based displays, as described in [Grafana/InfluxDB-based Displays](/grafana_displays/)._

 # Overview